tariqulislam/react-redux-starter/README.md

 |--| postcss.config.js
 ```

-#Installation and Configure
+## Installation and Configure

    1. You can just ```clone``` the git repository ```https://github.com/tariqulislam/react-redux-admin-starter.git```
    2. Then run the command for:

         For npm run ```npm run install```
         For Yarn run ```yarn install```
    3. Application will run at http://localhost:3000

+  ## New Module development

+  This starter kit mainly developed for modularized the project and provide the developer friendly architecture.
+To create the new module to go to  -> `routes` folder.  create the folder with ```index.js``` file first.

+       Example:
+       ```
+            ----| routes
+            ------| About
+            --------| asset
+            ----------| about.scss
+            --------| component
+            ----------| About.js
+            --------| container
+            ----------| AboutContainer.js
+            --------| reducer
+            ----------| AboutReducer.js
+            --------| index.js
+        ````